DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 - `testPointInside()` This method will tell you if a 3D point is inside a `RigidBody` or `Collider`.

 The second way to use the library is to create bodies and let ReactPhysics3D animate their motions automatically using the laws of physics.
-This is done by creating rigid bodies (class \texttt{RigidBody}) in your physics world and by updating the simulation by calling the
-\texttt{PhysicsWorld::update()} method each frame.
+This is done by creating rigid bodies (class `RigidBody`) in your physics world and by updating the simulation by calling the `PhysicsWorld::update()` method each frame.
 The rigid bodies will move according to the forces, collision between bodies and joint constraints of the physics world.
 A typical use case is a 3D real-time game for instance.

 ### Creating the Physics World